 SCIENCE, TECHNOLOGY, ENGINEERING AND MATH (STEM)

-Since 2002, IAR has been targeting and exposing low income children and youth, primarily children of incarcerated parents to bio-‐medical education.
-In 2003, IAR began providing on-site mentor-ship in science, technology, engineering and mathematics (STEM) while changing the lives of an extremely vulnerable population of inner-city kids.
+Since 2002, IAR has been targeting and exposing low income children and youth to bio‐medical education.
+In 2003, IAR began providing on-site mentor-ship in science, technology, engineering and mathematics (S.T.E.M.) while empowering the lives of an extremely vulnerable population of inner-city kids.

 Our aim is to not only foster children into STEM fields, but also to increase and jump-start careers in historically under-served communities thus improving their chances to compete for careers or jobs in a 21st century knowledge-based economy.
 We know that even if the youth that we serve don’t pursue careers in science and medicine they will still be better prepared academically for the future economy by being well versed in STEM skills.

 We teach children the first-hand relationships between basic science and practical real world applications through STEM curriculum in; health, medicine, sports, technology, finance, aerospace, robotics, design, etc. IAR activities are meant to inspire children and regularly reconfirm their commitment and excitement to STEM related skill and achievement.
 IAR goal is to shape and mold disconnected youth, primarily children of incarcerated parents with an array of high quality resources early-on throughout both elementary and high school grade levels.
 IAR staff and volunteers take great pride in the work that they do and our classroom workshops on a average day, turns magical.